MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-boot-starter-for-azure-active-directory-developer-guide.md

 ---

-For a complete sample demonstrating this scenario, see [spring-cloud-azure-starter-active-directory sample: Microsoft Entra ID-resource-server](https://github.com/Azure-Samples/azure-spring-boot-samples/tree/main/aad/spring-cloud-azure-starter-active-directory/web-client-access-resource-server/aad-resource-server).
+For a complete sample demonstrating this scenario, see [spring-cloud-azure-starter-active-directory sample: aad-resource-server](https://github.com/Azure-Samples/azure-spring-boot-samples/tree/main/aad/spring-cloud-azure-starter-active-directory/web-client-access-resource-server/aad-resource-server).

 ### Access other resource servers from a resource server